Jooho/loopy/src/roles/openshift/install-psi-fips/scripts/cluster-creation.md

 Keep in mind that, the pipeline will create a new cluster and keep it running.
 So, before trigger it again make sure the cluster is not running,

-The default cluster name is `ods-ci-fips-ms`
-This should be possible to retrieve this information by querying the hive.
+The default cluster name is `serving-ods-ci-fips-ms` This should be possible to retrieve this information by querying the hive.

 We can also build a specific build from brew, to do so, you can use the following command: